aaron-grau/curic/javascript/readings/vanilla_javascript.md

 Although we will be relying on jQuery, you may be asked about non-jQuery AJAX requests in interviews or if you end up working with a stack that doesn't rely on jQuery.
 Therefore it is important to know how to use vanilla DOM.

+Check out [`AJAXTwitter's UserSearch class with Vanilla JavaScript`][vanilla-user-search] to see how these and other methods might be used.

 ## XMLHttpRequest

 The functionality of AJAX is accomplished though something called an XMLHttpRequest object (aka **XHR**).
 The steps to make an XHR request are: